Smart Fortwo: International markets

-The smart was initially available only in left-hand-drive form, as the floorpan allowed only for a left-hand-drive version.
+The vehicle was initially available only in left-hand-drive form, as the floorpan allowed only for a left-hand-drive version.
 Smart subsequently designed a floorpan for right-hand-drive models.
-The Fortwo is now marketed in 37 countries worldwide.
+The Fortwo was marketed in 37 countries worldwide.

+Australia

-Australia: The Smart Fortwo was marketed through select Mercedes-Benz dealers in Australia from 2003 to 2015 in only the middle 'Pulse' range, and with the petrol engine.
+The Smart Fortwo was marketed through select Mercedes-Benz dealers in Australia from 2003 to 2015 in only the middle 'Pulse' range, and with the petrol engine.
 In 2007, the base price for the Fortwo coupé was A$19,900, and the Fortwo cabriolet was $22,900.
 Mercedes-Benz stopped selling the Smart brand in Australia in 2015 due to declining sales.

 Brazil

 The smart Fortwo was officially marketed through select Mercedes-Benz dealers in Brazil only from 2009 to 2015 (exclusively in its second generation), only with petrol engines.
 It was offered with the "micro-hybrid drive" natural aspirated engine (mhd) in standard configuration with a special edition named "Brazilian Edition" which was offered only in yellow (in reference to the Brazilian Flag) with a Brazilian flag sticker on both sides, and turbocharged versions named "standard" (no name), Tritop, and Passion.
 The mhd were offered only in "coupé" configuration with no sunroof, and turbocharged versions were offered in both coupé (with sunroof) and cabrio variants.

 A few units of the fortwo Brabus were also offered in Brazil in the year 2010.

 In 2016, Mercedes-Benz decided to discontinue offer of the fortwo in Brazilian market, hence Brazilian customers never had the option of the 453.

 There are also a few W450s in Brazil, although they weren't officially imported by Mercedes-Benz and have no official support.